JIM SALTZMAN

 Please click here to contact Jim for information about lessons or masterclasses.

 Jim is on faculty at Manhattan School of Music, in the Precollege, undergraduate, and graduate Jazz Arts program.
-He is also on faculty at Drew University in Madison, NJ.
+Previously, he was on faculty at Drew University in Madison, NJ from 2002-2019.
 He has taught at William Paterson University, and has been a guest lecturer at The New School for Jazz and Contemporary Music and The City College of NY.
 He has given masterclasses at The University of the Arts, as well as numerous high schools in New Jersey.

 As a clinician, he has conducted the NJAJE Region I High School and Junior High School Jazz Ensembles.
 His private saxophone studio students have been accepted into New Jersey Area, Region, and All-State ensembles in both classical and jazz.
 Jim’s saxophone students have been accepted into the NAfME All-Eastern and All-National Jazz Ensembles, as well as the Brubeck Summer Jazz Colony, Vail Jazz Workshop, Grammy Jazz, and YoungArts.
 His students have won Down Beat Jazz Soloist awards, and his Manhattan School of Music Precollege Jazz Combo won the Small Jazz Combo Honors Ensemble Outstanding Performance award in 2015.